Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Method

 where $L_{\rm *}$ is the stellar luminosity, $a_{\rm orb}$ is the orbital distance, and $R_{\rm p}$ is the planetary radius measured at the radiative-convective boundary.
 We also introduce an energy conversion efficiency of $\epsilon$, as the planet likely radiates away some fraction of received energy.
 Note that energy conservation implies the atmospheric temperature of $T=(1-\epsilon)^{1/4}T_{\rm eq}$, where $T_{\rm eq}=(L_{\rm *}/16\pi \sigma_{\rm SB}a_{\rm orb}^2)^{1/4}$ is the equilibrium temperature for zero bond albedo and $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant.
-The timescale of bolometric energy-limited mass loss is then given by
+The timescale of bolometric energy limited mass-loss is then given by

 We will perform simulations only for $\tau_{\rm loss}\ge100~{\rm Myr}$.
 Thus, the bolometric flux is always high enough to drive the assumed isothermal wind, unless the conversion efficiency $\epsilon$ is extremely low.